SheathedBlade/quartz/content/Characters/Brycen val Illustros.md

 ## Background

-Brycen val Illustros is the name of the individual who would eventually become the fated protean concept of [[Protean Concepts#The Illuminator|the Illuminator]].
+Brycen val Illustros is the name of the individual who would eventually become the fated Empyrean Concept of [[Empyrean Concepts#The Illuminator|the Illuminator]].

 ## Appearance